Subn0x/awesome-bbht/README.md

 - [Sudomy](https://github.com/Screetsec/Sudomy) - Sudomy is a subdomain enumeration tool, created using a bash script, to analyze domains and collect subdomains in fast and comprehensive way .
 Report output in HTML or CSV format https://github.com/Screetsec/

+- [dnsenum](https://github.com/fwaeytens/dnsenum) - Multithreaded perl script to enumerate DNS information of a domain and to discover non-contiguous ip blocks.

 ## Content Discovery

 ### API